ddean4040/BP-Group-Organizer/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fixed: group forums were not fully initialized for groups created in the Organizer - thanks, thosch
+* Changed: dropped BP 1.2 compatibility; no code was removed, but this release is not tested against BP 1.2

 = 1.0.4 =
 * Added: Group avatars displayed in the organizer
 * Changed: remove a bunch of legacy nav menu code; may improve speed for sites with lots of groups